asphub/ng5AppEx/README.md

 ### **Step 5**
 #### Define the Router outlet
-In the `app.component.html` file, write the following code
+In the `app.component.html` file, make the following changes on code
 ```html
 <div class="t-c">
   <h1>